Small Ship Polar Adventures Since 1999 +46 31-333 17 30 info@polar-quest.com

 Passengers

-12 knOur expedition yacht was refurbished in 2018 and the comfortable cabins accommodate 19 passengers.
+The expedition yacht has comfortable cabins accommodate 15 passengers.
 The yacht has the latest navigation equipment and is decorated in classic maritime style with teak and brass.

 All cabins are air-conditioned, have private shower/WC and windows/port holes.
 Facilities on board include a comfortable lounge, a dining room, a well-stocked bar, three sun decks and a plunge pool.
 The bridge is open to visitors at all times.